 The DSW Director, Director of Curriculum, and DSW Faculty set the benchmarks along with consultation with the DSW Executive Committee.
 The writing intensive curriculum places emphasis on producing quality portfolio products through intensive revision.
 Each of the portfolio products (case studies, book review, and multimedia case study— engaged scholarship project) is designed to integrate the clinical, foundation, and engaged scholarship learning goals.
 The DSW Faculty will determine the quality of the portfolio products; all products will be evaluated (pass/fail).
 Students will submit their products to traditional and online peer-review and non-peer review publication venues.

-- Within one year of graduation, students will submit their case studies and book reviews to either a traditional (print), peer-reviewed journal, or an online, open-access outlet.
+- Within one year of graduation, students will submit their case studies and qualitative papers to either a traditional (print), peer-reviewed journal, or an online, open-access outlet.
 Our goal is that 75% of a student cohort would have their work published in peer-review print, or online open access outlet.

-- Upon graduation, students will submit their engaged scholarship multimedia projects to a DSW faculty committee that will use standard peer-review methods to evaluate for publication in the DSW’s own online, open access multimedia site.
+- Upon graduation, students will submit their engaged scholarship multimedia projects to a DSW faculty to evaluate for publication in the DSW’s own online, open access multimedia site.

 - The standard peer-review journal process comprises a rigorous academic standard for the quality of the portfolio products.